AdrielleRivera/Dennise-Bello---Portfolio/README.md

 20/12/2024

-Added page 11 for the Work Experience section. (refer to Canva design).
+Added Page 11 for the Work Experience section (refer to Canva design).
+Made the page responsive for devices with a maximum width of 991px.

 ```````````````